SuperOffice/language-tools/README.md

 # SuperOffice Extension for vscode

+## Motivation

 The vscode extension was created to support consultants and developers create and maintain CRMScripts created in SuperOffice.
 With the CRMScript v2-project ongoing it felt like a suitable time to add support for creating scripts outside of SuperOffice/Codemirror.
 This will enhance the developer experience, and open new possibilities for how you work with and debug your scripts.

+## Features

+- View all scripts in an online tenant
+- Download single or folders of scripts
+- Execute single script either through the API (ExecuteScriptByString) or through a local Node service

 ## How-to

 1. Clone this repo
+2. npm install
-2. Run/Debug root folder (F5)
+3. Run/Debug root folder (F5)
     Note: Launch.json defines that it is run/debugged with '--disable-extensions', which disables all other extension in vscode.
 If you want to run this extension WITH all other extensions activate you have to remove this line.
-3. Open a local workspace (e.g. a working directory)
+4. Open a local workspace (e.g. a working directory)
-4. Click on the SuperOffice Icon on the right navigation bar
+5. Click on the SuperOffice Icon on the right navigation bar
-5. Click 'Login' to start the authenticationflow
+6. Click 'Login' to start the authenticationflow
+    Note: This will start the Native App Flow, and you will have to follow the steps described [here](#authentication-flow-for-native-app-with-pkce)
-6. After authentication the tab will be populated with the scripts belonging to your tenant.
+7. After authentication the tab will be populated with the scripts belonging to your tenant.
     Note: Depending if your tenant is 'cold' it could take a little while for it to be read to execute the API request that fetches all scripts.
-7. When right-clicking on a script, in the treeView, it will give you options to preview or download.
+8. When right-clicking on a script, in the treeView, it will give you options to preview or download.
-8. When you have downloaded a script you can go back to your workspace and see the script has been created.
+9. When you have downloaded a script you can go back to your workspace and see the script has been created.
 If you right-click this script you will se a new menu-item, 'SuperOffice', which contains 2 execution-options: Execute and ExecuteLocally.
 Note: ExecuteLocally will launch Node and automatically attach to the process, and will start debugging the execution.

-Images/preview of the functionality can be found [here](https://github.com/SuperOffice/superoffice-vscode#features-with-images)
+Images/details of the functionality can be found [here](#feature-details)

 ## Background